 How long does it take to build a website?

-I’ve built a few websites during my time at Wix and for my personal projects, so I’ll use this experience and some expert advice to outline the time each stage of building a website takes.
+I’ve built a few websites during my time at Wix and for my personal projects, so I’ll use this experience and some expert advice to outline the time each stage of how to make a website takes.
 This way, you’ll better understand what to expect and how to gauge your time for this process.

 Ultimately, these three basic factors determine how long it takes to create a website: